CFPAOrg/Minecraft-Mod-Language-Package/projects/1.20/assets/crazy-ae2-addons/crazyae2addons/ae2guide/crazyguide/entropy_cradle.md

 - Requires AE2 power and channels.
 - Can be charged only via AE energy.
-- You can find available recipes in JEI.
+- You can find available recipes in JEI/EMI.
 - You can fully automate crafting with it using the builder.